MrVaxiZ/Lol-Matchup-Checker/README.md

   - Matchups
   - Color-coded cells for visibility

-Legends :
+Legend :<br>
 '-' - Do not pick this champ.
-Winrate is below 49%.
+Winrate is below 49%.<br>
 'S' - Skill based matchup.
-Winrate is between 49% and 51%.
+Winrate is between 49% and 51%.<br>
------------------- Everything past this line means this champ is good against the enemy.
+------------------ Everything past this line means this champ is good against the enemy.<br>
 '+' - Can pick this champ.
-Winrate is between 51% and 53%.
+Winrate is between 51% and 53%.<br>
 'D' - Distinguished pick.
-Winrate is between 53% and 55%.
+Winrate is between 53% and 55%.<br>
 'D+' - Distinguished pick plus.
-Winrate is between 55% and 60%.
+Winrate is between 55% and 60%.<br>
 'UD' - Ultra Distinguished.
 Winrate is over 60%.
-(Yes there are matchups like these).
+(Yes there are matchups like these).<br><br>

 ---